Njmcq/iCloud-Control/README.md

 ### Disappearing Finder Extension
 **Issue:** Finder extensions icon may disappear after repeated use.

+**Workaround:**
+Relaunch both iCloud Control and the Finder, and re-add the extension to the Finder toolbar.
-**Workaround:** Open System Preferences > Extensions, and disable iCloud Control from the Added Extensions or Finder Extensions categories.
+If this does not work, also try the following: open System Preferences > Extensions, and disable iCloud Control from the Added Extensions or Finder Extensions categories.
 Then open the Apple menu () > Force Quit (Command-Option-Escape) and relaunch the Finder.
 Then re-enable iCloud Control from System Preferences.

 **Resolution:** To be addressed in release 1.3.0.5